ru4ls/ComfyUI_Nano_Banana/README.md

 ## What's New

+### Version 5.0 - The Unified AIO & Multi Image Generation Update
+This major update introduces a unified All-in-One (AIO) node that combines all features from existing nodes into a single, powerful interface with support for both single and multiple image generation.

+#### New Features:

+**All-in-One (AIO) Node!**
+A new unified "Nano Banana All-in-One" node that combines all features from existing nodes into a single interface.
+The node dynamically adapts its behavior based on the `image_count` parameter - generating a single image (like NanoBananaGrounding) or multiple images (like the deprecated NanoBananaInterleaved) with the same powerful grounding, search, and thinking capabilities.

+**Multi Image Generation**
+Generate up to 10 alternative images (1-10) with grounding and search capabilities in a single node execution.
+Images are generated with numbered prompts (e.g., "Image 1 of 3", "Image 2 of 3") to create variations.
+All generated images, text responses, and grounding sources are combined into the appropriate outputs.

+**Backward Compatibility**
+Existing nodes (NanoBanana, NanoBananaGrounding) are maintained for compatibility with existing workflows.

+**Cleaner Architecture**
+Reduced code redundancy with shared functionality between single and multiple image generation modes, making the codebase more maintainable and efficient.

+---

 ### Version 4.0 - The Grounding, Dual Approach & Project Structure Update
-This major update adds powerful grounding with Google Search functionality, support for both Google Vertex AI and Google Generative AI API approaches, automatic project reorganization, and enhanced thinking process visibility.
+This major update added powerful grounding with Google Search functionality, support for both Google Vertex AI and Google Generative AI API approaches, automatic project reorganization, and enhanced thinking process visibility.

-#### New Feature:
+#### Previous Features:

 **Grounding with Search Results!**
-You can now generate images that are grounded in real-time Google Search results, with proper citations and source references.
-The new "Nano Banana Grounding with Search" node enables fact-based image generation with verifiable sources.
+Generate images that are grounded in real-time Google Search results, with proper citations and source references.
+The "Nano Banana Grounding with Search" node enables fact-based image generation with verifiable sources.

 **Enhanced Output Information**
 The grounding node provides three outputs: generated image, text response, and grounding sources with citations, allowing full transparency into the information sources used.